What is Accreditation?

-- provide individual practitioners with formal, external recognition that they have reached a certain level of professional practice
+- provide individual members with formal, external recognition that they have reached a certain level of professional practice

-- help disability practitioners to develop their knowledge, skills, attitudes and critical powers
+- help disability professionals to develop their knowledge, skills, attitudes and critical powers

 - encourage critical reflections on current practices both in their base institution and more widely